Viewing the Firewall Log¶

 - Rule:

-The firewall rule description and ID number which generated the log entry, if available.
-This column only appears when rule descriptions are set to appear in a separate column.
+The firewall rule description and rule tracking ID which generated the log entry, if available.
+This column only appears when rule descriptions are configured to appear in a separate column.
 They may also be shown in a separate row, or disabled entirely.
-See Log Settings for details.

 - Source: